Skip to main content

 Evaluation

-The evaluation of the TFG is individual even if the work is done between different students.
+The evaluation of the TFG is individual, even if different students work on the work together.

-The evaluation is based on different elements and conditioned on the typology of TFG as described below:
+The evaluation is based on different elements and conditioned on the typology of TFG described below:

-• Process to prepare the TFG (proposal and follow-up): 10%
+• Process for preparing the TFG (proposal and monitoring): 10%

 • Written report or project

-• Development / multimedia / innovation TFG: 70%
+• TFG development / multimedia / innovation: 70%

-• Development / multimedia / innovation TFG: 20%
+• TFG development / multimedia / innovation: 20%

 Methodology

 This subject is special.
-In order to be able to enroll, you must meet the prerequisites of approved or enrolled credits (see regulations) and you must have a proposal made and accepted.
+To be able to enrol in it, you must meet certain prerequisites of approved or enrolled credits (see regulations) and you must have a proposal made and accepted.

-The student is responsible for choosing the topic of his final degree thesis.
-(TFG) But the topic can both come from the student's initiative and the proposals suggested by the professors of the University's departments, as well as from external entities.
+The student is responsible for choosing the topic of their final degree project (TFG).
+However, the topic can come from the student's initiative or from proposals suggested by professors from the University's departments or from external entities.

 There are 5 types of TFG: